Introduction

 History service

-• Indexes and Timeseries are configured in a slightly different way – while Indexes are configured outside the Ledger and are based on Twin selection rules, Timeseries are configured directly in the Ledger Entries as properties.
+- Indexes and Timeseries are configured in a slightly different way – while Indexes are configured outside the Ledger and are based on Twin selection rules, Timeseries are configured directly in the Ledger Entries as properties.

-• The Trusted Twin platform allows for direct access to Indexes and Timeseries tables.
+- The Trusted Twin platform allows for direct access to Indexes and Timeseries tables.

 Developer resources

-Update Timeseries access
+Update database user access

-Update Indexes access
+Update database IP access